xtdb/core2/plan.md

 # Plan for Q1 2020

+*Note: this was the original, now outdated plan.
+Many ideas here are still valid, but it's not what I'm currently building.*

 ## Data model

 The document id has to be a string.
 It's either provided when storing